“How do I become a disruptor?”

 One final important note: Women (and men) must use their power to disrupt cultures, processes and business models.
 We must step up and lead the change that will create an even playing field.
 And we must not limit our disruptive behavior to the business world.

-Trudy Bourgeois is founder and CEO of The Center for Workforce Excellence and NEW Executive Leaders Forum conference designer.
+Trudy Bourgeois is founder and CEO of The Center for Workforce Excellence.
 She is happy to answer your career questions.
 Please email them to NEW Communications and Engagement Director Barbara Grondin Francella.

 Views expressed in blogs, posts and user comments are those of the authors and do not necessarily reflect the opinions of the Network of Executive Women or its Officers, Board members and corporate partners.